opendocsg/slw-judgments-backfill/2013_SGHC_114/report.md

 37     The DJ found that causation was established because if there had been a proper system in place, there was a “slightly better than 50% chance of the slippery patch” being discovered and thus properly dealt with, preventing the slip accident from occurring.
 While I may not agree with a “percentage” method of assessing the adequacy of a maintenance system, I am of the view that causation had been established.

-38     As opined by the Court of Appeal in _The Cherry and others_ [2003] 1 SLR(R) 471 at [68],
+38     As opined by the Court of Appeal in _The Cherry and others_ <span class="citation">[2003] 1 SLR(R) 471</span> at [68],

 establishing causation is a matter of “common sense”.
 A simple application of the “but for” test shows that the Appellant, in failing to establish an adequate system to deal with oil patches and water puddles, was one possible cause of the Respondent’s injuries.
 However, the legal inquiry at the end of the day is to find out “the effective cause of the damage in order to pin down legal liability or responsibility.” (see _Gary Chan_ at para 06.023)

 39     As a matter of causation, the main plank of the Appellant’s argument was that even if it was to be found negligent, the effective cause of the damage would be the Respondent’s act of knowingly stepping into the slippery patch.
 Therefore, the negligence of the Appellant was not one of the causes or rather, it was not the dominant or effective cause of his fall.
 The Appellant was invoking the doctrine of _novus actus interveniens_ , where the Respondent’s conduct was so unreasonable that it could be said to break the chain of causation.

 40     What then, is the extent of unreasonable conduct sufficient to break the chain of causation?
-In _PlanAssure PAC v Gaelic Inns Pte Ltd_ [2007] 4 SLR(R) 513, the Court of Appeal at [100] opined that only when the plaintiff’s conduct was so “reckless” or “deliberate”, amounting to a “high degree of culpability” would the chain of causation be broken.
-Likewise, the Court of Appeal in _TV Media Pte Ltd v De Cruz Andrea Heidi_ [2004] 3 SLR(R) 543 at [76] found that only when the plaintiff’s conduct was so “wholly unreasonable” would it then constitute a _novus actus interveniens_.
+In _PlanAssure PAC v Gaelic Inns Pte Ltd_ <span class="citation">[2007] 4 SLR(R) 513</span>, the Court of Appeal at [100] opined that only when the plaintiff’s conduct was so “reckless” or “deliberate”, amounting to a “high degree of culpability” would the chain of causation be broken.
+Likewise, the Court of Appeal in _TV Media Pte Ltd v De Cruz Andrea Heidi_ <span class="citation">[2004] 3 SLR(R) 543</span> at [76] found that only when the plaintiff’s conduct was so “wholly unreasonable” would it then constitute a _novus actus interveniens_.
 It is only where the act or omission of a party is of such a nature as to constitute a wholly independent cause of the damage that the intervening conduct may be termed a _novus actus interveniens_ ( _Muirhead v Industrial Tank Specialities Ltd_ [1986] QB 507).

 41     Applying the foregoing principles, I find that the Respondent’s conduct, while clearly foolish and unwise, did not amount to conduct so reckless or wholly unreasonable such that it broke the chain of causation.
 However, his conduct would be relevant in the apportionment of liability which I now turn to consider.

 **Did the Respondent’s actions affect the apportionment, if any, of liability on the part of the Appellant?**

-42     The apportionment of liability under the defence of contributory negligence requires the court to take into consideration the relative “blameworthiness” of the parties (see _Parno v SC Marine Pte Ltd_ [1999] 3 SLR(R) 377 at [61] (“ _Parno_ ”)).
+42     The apportionment of liability under the defence of contributory negligence requires the court to take into consideration the relative “blameworthiness” of the parties (see _Parno v SC Marine Pte Ltd_ <span class="citation">[1999] 3 SLR(R) 377</span> at [61] (“ _Parno_ ”)).
 The following considerations of the Appellant and the Respondent were relevant to the apportionment of liability:

  (a) on the part of the Appellant, as management with control over the premises, there was a greater responsibility to ensure the safety of the residents.
 In Parno , the Court of Appeal at [66] opined that “the whole object of the law imposing a duty on employers to provide a safe system of work [was] precisely to protect an employee from his own inadvertence or carelessness.”
 Drawing an analogy with employers and their employees, a parallel degree of responsibility should also be placed on the Appellant.
 The Appellant had been entrusted with the power and responsibility to manage the Condominium, and should be cognizant of any dangers or risks posed to residents.
 As discussed above, I find that the maintenance system put in place was far from satisfactory in addressing the problem of water puddles and oil patches, and more could have been done to better address the safety of residents; and